quriv/walknow/index.md

 Navigate to the transfer section in the app, enter the recipient's details, and confirm the amount you wish to send.

 ### How to Report a Bug?
-Please email us at quriv.techteam@gmail.com with:
+Please email us at support@quriv with:
 - Device model and OS version
 - Description of the issue
 - Steps to reproduce the problem